tarasglek/chatcraft.org/README.sops.md

+# Working with Secrets using sops

-This repo uses sops to share secrets.
-This requires users to upload a ssh-ed25519 pubkey to github.
-And for their github username to get added to sops/admin/users.sops-protected.yaml
+This repo uses [sops](https://github.com/getsops/sops) to share secrets.
+This requires users to upload a [ssh-ed25519 pubkey to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and for their GitHub username to get added to [sops/admin/users.sops-protected.yaml](./sops/admin/users.sops-protected.yaml).

+## Install Dependencies

+You need to have the command line tools [sops](https://github.com/getsops/sops) and [ssh-to-age](https://github.com/Mic92/ssh-to-age/blob/main/README.md).
+This can be done in a variety of ways, including using `go`:

 ```bash
 # install prereqs